Last Updated on July 12, 2021 by Grow with Bovees

 But since most palm tree species require a fair bit of expertise to grow from seed, and over 70 days to just sprout, you’re probably wondering how much does a palm tree cost if you buy from local gardening center.

-- 5 How Much Does It Cost to Care for an Outdoor Palm Tree?
+- What Is The Average Cost Of Care for an Outdoor Palm Tree?

 Common Species of Palm Trees and Costs